department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/eligibility.md

 If you qualify for burial in a VA national cemetery, you'll receive burial benefits at no cost to your family.
 These include:
 - Opening and closing of the grave
-- A government-furnished burial liner
+- A burial liner provided by the government
-- A government-furnished headstone or marker
+- A headstone or marker provided by the government
 - Perpetual (ongoing) care of the gravesite

 After your death, the person planning your burial can also request other honors and memorials.
 These may include a: